 If applying a Group Min/Max filter to an outer group, then checking the Ignore other groupings checkbox has no effect on the report output because the outermost group takes precedence anyway.
 If applying a Group Min/Max filter to an inner group, however, the button takes effect.

-Due to the fact that BONAP's order of Spegesild from King is greater than its order of Pavolova from Buchanan, BONAP appears only once on the report.
+Notice that Bon app' (BONAP) appears only once in Figure 8 in contrast with Figure 6.
+Due to the fact that BONAP's order of Spegesild from Robert King is greater than its order of Pavolova from Steven Buchanan, BONAP appears only once on the report.
 If BONAP had ordered the same quantity from both Buchanan and King, it would appear under both names, even with the Ignore other groupings checkbox checked.